jsndz/safetrace/README.md

 This is a initial version.
 I have built a simple extension for location logging.
 In the future, based on circumstances i may continue to build it.
+I have used both `fiber` and `gin` since it was build on different timings.
+And i was learning.
+If you are locally running the project use docker.

 ---